-Who's behind the report is actually the most significant difference between a CMA and an appraisal.
+Who's behind the report is hands down the most significant difference between a CMA and an appraisal.

-The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
+The appraisal is produce by a licensed, certified professional who has made a career out of valuing properties.

-Further, the appraiser is an independent voice, with no conditional interest in the value conclusion, unlike the agent, whose income is tied to the price of the home.
+Further, the appraiser is an independent voice, with no conditional interest in the property's value, unlike the real estate agent, who gets a commission based upon the price of the home.

-For a more in depth look at all that goes into an appraisal report click here: Sample Appraisal Report
+For a more detailed view of all that goes into an appraisal report click here: Sample Appraisal Report

 - The appraisal's purpose.